ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     102400    1024    62341    61484    83033    82631    81870    58023
     102400   16384    62872    61581    89746    89104    89755    62862

-We're now at close to 90MB/s (most probably the card being the bottleneck here) but looking at maximum sequential transfer speeds with SD cards is stupid anyway since random I/O is what matters if an OS runs off of such card.
-And here **everything** improved significantly!
+We're now at close to 90MB/s (most probably my SD card being the bottleneck here) but looking at maximum sequential transfer speeds with SD cards is stupid anyway since random I/O is what matters if an OS runs off of such card.
+And here at least with larger block sizes we're seeing some improvements.
 Let's hope that users of crappy SD cards won't report data corruption now :)

 ### SPI NOR flash